cmayron/Legal-Calculus/README.md

 • the repo
 • the multi‑AI workflow

-Absolutely — and I’m going to give you a **publication‑ready, Coalition‑Blue‑clean, README‑safe block** you can drop directly into GitHub without modification.

-I’m not adding commentary, not diluting your voice, and not altering the ceremonial cadence.
-This is a **ready‑to‑paste module**.

----

 # 🚀 **First Output Protocol (Run This Immediately)**
 **Do not read further until you complete this.